 Net gain from financial instruments classified as at fair value through profit or loss includes all realised and unrealised fair value changes but excludes interest and dividend income.
+Realised gains and losses are calculated using the specific identification method.

 (h) Taxation